Skip to main content

 menu Models > Merging > tab Merging

-2. Once a branch is merged into its origin, it will be deactivated after the merge.
-If you wish to continue working in that branch, clear the checkbox Deactivate branch.
+2. Once a source branch is merged into the target branch, it will be deactivated after the merge.
+If you wish to continue working in that source branch, clear the checkbox Archive branch.

 After the merge, the target branch is updated according to the conflict resolution you selected.